jadianes/kdd-cup-99-spark/README.md

 ## Using the complete dataset with Spark

-The script [KDDCup99.py](KDDCup99.py) runds thorugh a series of steps to perform k-means clustering over the complete dataset using `PySpark`.
+The script [KDDCup99.py](KDDCup99.py) runds through a series of steps to perform k-means clustering over the complete dataset using `PySpark` with different K values in order to find the best one.

 The clustering results are stored in a `CSV` file.
 This file is very convenient for visualisation purposes.
 It would be very hard to cluster and visualise